 When you speak to your next prospect, make sure you change the conversation you’re having.
 Convince them that:

-• that the project just isn’t worth it
+• that the project scope just isn’t worth it.

 By doing these three things you will dig deeper into the value your prospects want for their business.
-You’ll send fewer estimates, pull in a steadier flow of freelance consulting jobs, and you’ll stop juggling 20 low-priced clients and work with three-to-five higher-value clients in a year.
+You’ll send fewer estimates.
+You’ll pull in a steadier flow of freelance consulting jobs.
+And you’ll stop juggling 20 low-priced clients and work with three-to-five higher-value clients in a year.

 In short, you’ll start running a better business — like you envisioned when you started your freelance career.